IntersectMBO/cardano-node/trace-dispatcher/docs/trace-dispatcher.md

 The current iohk-monitoring-framework should be replaced with something simpler.
 The current framework shall be replaced, because it consumes too much resources, and as such too much influences the system it is monitoring.

 We call everything that shall be logged or monitored a __Message__ in this context, and are aware that this message can carry a payload, so it is not just a String.
 We say __TraceIn__, when we refer to the incoming side of a stream of messages while we say __TraceOut__ when we refer to the outgoing side.
 The `traceWith` function is called on a TraceIn.
 A TraceOut is doing something effect-full with the messages.
-So a TraceOut is a backend that not only produces effects but also is always the end of the data flow.
+So a TraceOut is a backend that not only produces effects but also is the end of the data flow.
 We say __Trace__ for a stream of messages, that originates at some TraceIn, is then plumbed via transformers, which are implemented via contravariant functions, and end in one or more TraceOuts.

 This library requires:

-* the messages have to implement the typeclass `Logging` for formatting
+* the messages have to be instances of the typeclass `LogFormatting`
 * the developer shall document all messages
-* the developer has to provide a default object for any message (used for configuration and documentation)
+* the documentation has to provide a default object for any message

 This library offers:

 * It can be reconfigured at runtime with one procedure call
 * The tracers are optimized for efficiency at configuration time
-* It builds documentation for messages combined with it's parameters and if desired even with the configuration data
+* It can build documentation for all messages combined with it's parameters

 This library is build upon the arrow based contravariant tracer library __contra-tracer__.